Comments to Ethical Skeptic (part 4) - sars2.net

 For instance, making the baseless or linear-extrapolated and lagged claim 'There is no increase in cancer mortality', in a vacuum, and not even knowing what an 'MCoD' or 'Spring Lull' is, constitutes an act of appeal-to-ignorance deception.
 So much more than pablum is required from these claimants - and no matter how much they scream and insist, they are still wrong (see Excess Cancer Mortality in Charts 5 and 6 below).
 In the realm of systems analysis, adherence to such a professional standard is paramount, and I make no apologies for upholding it.

-Where the third link was linked to this plot:
+Where the third link pointed to an image file for this plot:

 I immediately thought that the slope of his supposed "2014-2019 regression baseline" didn't look steep enough.
-ES has a habit of faking these baselines without doing any kind of a real regression of the data.
-When I tried to reproduce his plot, I confirmed that a real linear regression of the data was in fact much steeper than his baseline:
+ES has a habit of faking these baselines or drawing them by hand so that he doesn't do any real regression of the data.
+When I tried to reproduce his plot, I confirmed that a real linear regression of the data was in fact much steeper than his baseline, as you can see from the red line I added here:

 old=fread("https://sars2.net/f/Weekly_Counts_of_Deaths_by_State_and_Select_Causes__2014-2019.csv.gz")